 Sano apparently did too, for he glanced at the ghost with a pensive scowl.
-Interestingly, it had started drifting around the young man again as soon as Aoshi fainted; Hajime wondered what had been holding it before.
+Interestingly, it had started drifting around the young man again as soon as Aoshi fainted; Hajime wondered what had stilled it before.

 Finally Sano said, “But if he’s so mad at this woman, why doesn’t he go do the usual thing?
 Give her headaches and make her pissed at the whole world and all that?”

 Hajime rolled his eyes.
 “Because he’s not just a shade, idiot.
 Most people want the people they’re angry at to know why they’re angry.”

 “She probably killed him,” Sano said, and, in the midst of the ire he suddenly gave off at being called an idiot, it was difficult to gage his level of seriousness.
 “In which case I’m sure she’d know why he’s mad.”

 “Maybe,” Hajime pondered, “because you’re so good at getting angry, he thinks you’ll be willing to carry out his revenge for him.”